-Learning resources used in the classroom will be evaluated and approved by HCOS with consideration given to curriculum fit, pedagogy, social considerations, age and developmental appropriateness, as well as the school authority’s philosophical, cultural and/or religious values.
+Learning resources used in the classroom will be evaluated and approved by Flex Academy with consideration given to curriculum fit, pedagogy, social considerations, age and developmental appropriateness, as well as the school authority’s philosophical, cultural and/or religious values.

 Learning Resources Approval Process

-Heritage Christian Online School will encourage teachers to utilize education media that have been evaluated before being used with students.
+Flex Academy will encourage teachers to utilize education media that have been evaluated before being used with students.
 The evaluation process involves a minimum of two school authority representatives, one of whom is a practicing teacher with at least three years’ experience, preferably in grade level and subject area for which the resources are to be used.
-The recommended scope of professional learning resources for review include Primary (Gr K-3), Intermediate (Gr 4-6), Middle (Gr 7-9) and Secondary (Gr 10-12).
+The recommended scope of professional learning resources for review includes Primary (Grades K-3), Intermediate (Grades 4-6), Middle (Grades 7-9) and Secondary (Grades 10-12).